eiramlan/COM326LabSolution/README.md

   + Keep the `Student` and `RPG` class handy as we are going to explore the solution further in future sessions.
   + Ideally, you should have these projects in your repository for easy access - pull directly to VStudio using github.

++ Week 4 All Solutions --
+  + Uploaded into two seperate folders

 __NOTE:__ These are sample solutions - as mentioned (repeatly) in class, you can have many solutions to the problem at hand.
 Don't feel shy to explore your own solution.
 You can observe a lot by looking at the various logic applied to these solutions.
 You might infact apply your own logic, which could be more efficient that ones provided here.

 ### THERE IS NO SPOON